Skip to main content

 “You should post to social media”

-And expect them to become personal branding gurus.
+And expect them to become social media experts.

 How often should they post?